EU offers relief on reporting deadlines for funds in pandemic

-LONDON, April 9 (Reuters) - Investment funds should not face enforcement action by their national regulators for failing to meet reporting deadlines during the pandemic crisis, the European Union’s markets watchdog said on Thursday.
+LONDON (Reuters) - Investment funds should not face enforcement action by their national regulators for failing to meet reporting deadlines during the pandemic lockdown, the European Union’s markets watchdog said on Thursday.

+EU-regulated mutual funds - known as UCITS - account for more than 9 trillion euros in assets and are required to publish audited annual reports with four months of their financial year end, which would be April 30 if that was Dec.
+2019.

+They are also required to publish half-yearly updates that do not have to be audited.

 The European Securities and Markets Authority (ESMA) said it was aware that lockdowns in member states to prevent COVID-19 contagion present significant difficulties for fund managers and auditors to meet reporting deadlines.